vizsatiz/Archaea/README.md

         git reset --hard ORIG_HEAD ,
         git flow feature finish <_nameOfTheFeature>
         git push origin develop

+# Installing dependencies
+Please use the requirement.txt file for installing all dependencies while setup.
+You can use the command **pip install requirement.txt**

+# Development Practices

+1. Use pip_install.sh to install new dependencies **eg:** ./pip_install.sh <module-name>
+2. Before commiting  into the repo run all the tests and make sure that they are passing.
+You can run the tests using the command **sudo nosetests**
+3. Use the coding standard followed throughout the code base for naming variables

 For any info/would like to contribute mail @ satis.vishnu@gmail.com/satis.vishnu@yahoo.com